 - 6.1.
-The school clearly communicates a whole-school commitment to addressing bullying in the form of a written statement which is regularly promoted across the whole school. - 6.2.
-All reported or investigated instances of bullying will be investigated by a member of staff. - 6.3.
+The school clearly communicates a whole-school commitment to addressing bullying through consistent messages delivered about our mission statement (we are an inclusive Catholic family, where diversity is celebrated), our values, our Catholic ethos and our commitment to living out Catholic Social Teaching (dignity of the human person). - 6.2.
+All reported instances of bullying will be investigated by a member of staff. - 6.3.
 Staff will encourage pupil cooperation and the development of interpersonal skills using group and pair work. - 6.4.
-All types of bullying will be discussed as part of the RSE and health education curriculum, in line with the RSE and Health Education Policy. - 6.5.
-Diversity, difference and respect for others is promoted and celebrated through various lessons. - 6.6.
-Seating plans will be organised and altered in a way that prevents instances of bullying. - 6.7.
+All types of bullying will be discussed as part of the Relationships, Sex and Health Education (RSHE) curriculum, in line with the Trust's RSHE Policy. - 6.5.
+Diversity and respect for others is promoted and celebrated across the curriculum. - 6.6.
+Seating plans will be organised and altered in a way that prevents instances of bullying.

+- 6.7.
 Potential victims of bullying are placed in working groups with other pupils who do not abuse or take advantage of others. - 6.8.
 Opportunities to extend friendship groups and interactive skills are provided through participation in special events, for example, drama productions, sporting activities and cultural groups. - 6.9.
-All members of the school are made aware of this policy and their responsibilities in relation to it. - 6.10.
-All staff members receive training on identifying and dealing with the different types of bullying.

-- 6.11.
-A safe place, supervised by a teacher, is available for pupils to go to during free time if they feel threatened or wish to be alone. - 6.12.
+All members of the school are aware of this policy and their responsibilities in relation to it. - 6.10.
+All staff receive training on identifying and dealing with the different types of bullying. - 6.11.
+Safe places, supervised by staff, are available for pupils to go to during free time if they feel threatened or wish to be alone. - 6.12.
 The teacher supervising the area will speak to pupils to find out the cause of any problems and, ultimately, stop any form of bullying taking place. - 6.13.
-Pupils deemed vulnerable,will meet with their form tutor on a weekly basis, where appropriate, to ensure any problems can be actioned quickly. - 6.14.
-Form tutors will also offer an 'open door' policy allowing pupils to discuss any bullying, whether they are victims or have witnessed an incident. - 6.15.
-Before a vulnerable pupil joins the school, the pupil's form tutor and the DSL will develop a strategy to prevent bullying from happening this will include giving the pupil a buddy to help integrate them into the school. - 6.16.
+Pupils deemed vulnerable, will meet with their Form Teacher on a regular basis, where appropriate, to ensure any problems can be actioned quickly. - 6.14.
+Form Teachers will also offer an 'open door' policy allowing pupils to discuss any bullying, whether they are victims or have witnessed an incident. - 6.15.
+Before a vulnerable pupil joins the school, the pupil's Head of Year and the DSL will develop a strategy to prevent bullying from happening.
+This will include giving the pupil a buddy to help integrate them into the school. - 6.16.
 The school will be alert to, and address, any mental health and wellbeing issues amongst pupils, as these can be a cause of bullying behaviour. - 6.17.
-The school will be alert to instances of the sharing of indecent imagery of pupils amongst the school cohort, and will evaluate the whether the instance is part of normal sexual development or whether it presents a safeguarding concern; the latter instances will be managed in line with the Child Protection and Safeguarding Policy. - 6.18.
+The school will be alert to instances of the sharing of indecent imagery of pupils amongst the school cohort, and will evaluate the whether the instance is part of normal sexual development or whether it presents a safeguarding concern; the latter instances will be managed in line with the Safeguarding and Child Protection Policy. - 6.18.
 The school will ensure potential perpetrators are given support as required, so their educational, emotional and social development isn't negatively influenced by outside factors, e.g. mental health issues.